monsoonmaelstrom/book2/book2.md

 “We all hide it better than you,” he tells me, before kissing me.
 When we break apart he says, “I’m okay though.
 Let’s go back.”

 I sigh, but I know he’s right.
 “Will you come tomorrow morning?
 When I’m ‘teaching’ the others?
-I still want a second opinion on Lisette because I have no idea what I’m doing with any of this.
-I’m the last person that should be teaching anyone.”
+I want a second opinion on Lisette because I have no idea what I’m doing with any of this.
+I’m the last person who should be teaching anyone.”

 “Yes.
 But for what it’s worth, I’m beginning to think no one knows how to teach this shit.
 I’m starting to think it’s either something you figure out, or you don’t.”